AliMuhammadAsad/Mobile-Robotics-Project/README.md

 * [Contributions and Acknowledgements](#contributions-and-acknowledgements)

 ## Introduction
-This is our project for the course ```Mobile Robotics```, made by Lyeba Abid, Ali Muhammad Asad, Sadiqah Mushtaq, and Syed Muhammad Ali Naqvi under the supervision of Dr. Basit Memon.
+This is our project for the course ```Mobile Robotics```, made by **Lyeba Abid**, **Ali Muhammad Asad**, **Sadiqah Mushtaq**, and **Syed Muhammad Ali Naqvi** under the supervision of **Dr. Basit Memon**.
 This project aims to develop an innovative Smart Walking Cane designed for visually impaired individuals.
 Leveraging advanced technologies like LIDAR sensors, ROS middleware, and Matlab/Simulink integration with Gazebo, our solution offers enhanced indoor navigation through effective path planning and object detection capabilities

 ## Technologies and Softwares Used
 <img alt="cane" src="Assets/cane.png" align="right" width="25%"/>